boston-dynamics/spot-sdk/docs/python/understanding_spot_programming.md

 Note that in many implementations, you should specify the `keep_running_cb` argument to EstopKeepAlive, a function called by the background thread to see if check-ins should continue.
 For example, an interactive UI should give the E-Stop system a keep_running_cb function which blocks until the UI thread has run a cycle.
 This prevents a frozen client from continuing to allow power to the robot.

-### Taking ownership of Spot (Leases).
+### Taking ownership of Spot (Leases)

 There's one more step before powering on Spot's motors, and that's to acquire ownership of the robot.
 The robot can have multiple clients but only one can control the robot even as other clients may be requesting data or acting as E-Stop endpoints.

 To gain control of the robot, a client needs to acquire a `Lease`.
 A valid lease must be presented with every mobility command to the robot.
 Leases can be returned when the client no longer wants to control the robot.

 Like the E-Stop, lease holders need to periodically check in with Spot to indicate that they are still actively controlling the robot.
-If it has been too long since a check-in, the robot will commence a `Comms Loss Procedure` - sitting down if it can, and then powering off.
+If it has been too long since a check-in, the robot will commence a Comms Loss Procedure - sitting down if it can, and then powering off.

-Let's make a client to the `lease` service and list the current leases:
+Let's make a `LeaseClient` for the `lease` service and list the current leases:

 ```python
 >>> lease_client = robot.ensure_client('lease')